bulletmark/gocryptfs-ui/README.md

 the launcher when the private directory is already mounted, then you are prompted to unmount it.
 There are some other options, see the usage below.

-My motivation for creating this script was to give simple and quick one click access to a single encrypted personal directory.
-I do not want my password cached anywhere, and also want a one click way to close off access.
+My motivation for creating this script was to provide:

+1. One mouse click and password entry to access and open a single encrypted personal directory.
+2. One mouse click to close the directory.
+3. No background application running.
+4. No password cached anywhere.

 See example screenshots on the [wiki](https://github.com/bulletmark/gocryptfs-ui/wiki).